dcshiller/formu/README.md

 ### Main Features

 * User signup, login, and session authentication
-* Form-building GUI
+* Drag and drop form-building GUI
 * Indexing of created forms for each user
-* Online form completion
+* Online form completion with email invitations
-* Designer access to results for each form completed
+* User access to results for completed forms

 ### Implementation